 History

 The Takarazuka Revue Company was founded in 1913 by Kobayashi Ichizo (1873-1957), the administrator of the Hankyu Railway Corporation.
-Takarazuka was the terminus of Hankyu line from Osaka and Kobayashi believed people would take the countryside trains for pleasure if there were some attractions to visit, so he developed the land along the railroad line into a residential area for the middle class and built the modern amusement park, the Takarazuka New Hot Spring, with a spa, pool, and theatre, which featured Western song and dance shows by female performers.
-He believed that Kabuki, although the most popular theatre genre in the country, was becoming outdated, and people, especially the middle class, wanted theatre in the Western style.
+Takarazuka was the terminus of Hankyu line from Osaka and Kobayashi believed people would take the countryside trains for pleasure if there were some attractions to visit, so he developed the land along the railroad line into a residential area for the middle class and built the modern amusement park, the Takarazuka New Hot Spring, with a spa, pool, and theatre, which featured Western song and dance shows by young female performers.
+He believed that Kabuki, although the most popular theatre genre in the country, was becoming outdated, and people, especially the middle class women and children, wanted theatre in the Western show style.

 Importance to Modernism and Modernization

 Prior to the middle of the nineteenth century, stage performances by women were forbidden in Japan; male actors, for example, played all the roles in Kabuki.
 In an act of contrariness and in order to help modernize theatre in Japan, Kobayashi decided to cast young women, making ‘Modesty, Fairness and Grace’ the group’s motto.
 The training of these performers was conducted in the Takarazuka Music School, and the Ministry of Education implicitly condoned the female performers by authorizing the school’s licence.
 Kobayashi built large theatres and provided many low price seats because he wanted to halt the association of theatre with Karyu-kai, the exclusive world of geishas and their patrons, which had a great influence on the old Japanese theatre forms such as Kabuki and Nihon-buyo.
-After graduating the Takarazuka Music School, every performer was still called ‘student’, even though she performed in the Takarazuka Revue as a professional, thereby emphasizing that she was not a ‘show dancer’ but an artist who has received advanced training and education about Western, traditional and modern Japanese music, dance, and stage conventions.
+After graduating the Takarazuka Music School, every performer is still called ‘student’ by the company officials and the fan, even though she play on the Takarazuka stage as a “professional”.Emphasis of the amateurism has a role to counteract the negative image with the commercialism of theater box office in the Takarazuka.